 About Shake It Up

-Shake It Up is a four-year initiative funded by the Paul Hamlyn Foundation, which uses dance to support improvements in attainment levels in primary schools.
+Shake It Up was a four-year initiative funded by the Paul Hamlyn Foundation, which used dance to support improvements in attainment levels in primary schools.

-Shake It Up is designed to enable children to learn a range of curriculum subjects through dance and to leave a sustainable legacy of teachers with the skills and knowledge to continue to develop this kind of integrated curricular lesson delivery.
-Sessions cover a range of subjects including numeracy, literacy, health & well-being and social sciences.
-The project has introduced a way for schools to experience dance as an intervention which supports learning and aims to increase pupils’ engagement through a kinaesthetic process.
+Shake It Up was designed to enable children to learn a range of curriculum subjects through dance, increase pupils’ engagement through a kinaesthetic approach, and leave a sustainable legacy of teachers with the skills and knowledge to continue to develop this kind of integrated curricular lesson delivery.
+Sessions covered a range of subjects including numeracy, literacy, science, health and wellbeing, and social sciences.

-Two full-time Dance Education Artists in Residence each work for a day a week in a primary school.
-They work in close partnership with selected teachers to plan and deliver the project ensuring the benchmarks of the subject are met through the dance workshops.
+Two full-time Dance Education Artists in Residence each worked one day a week across six primary schools for a period of two years to deliver the sessions.
+They worked in close partnership with selected teachers to plan and deliver the project ensuring the benchmarks of the subject were met through the dance workshops.

 - Increase pupils’ engagement with learning

 - Increase in subject knowledge, achievement and attainment

 - Improve self-confidence, social skills, concentration and team working

 - Improve health and wellbeing through physical activity

 - Develop new methods of effective teaching by exploring ways to use dance in cross curricular work